DOI-ONRR/doi-extractives-data/research/00_UserTypes/00_UserTypes.md

 ## User Type 1: Question Answerer
 We've interviewed 15 question answerers.
 And two users who were question answerers for how they find data, but storytellers for how they uses it.
 ![Question answerer users on a matrix](https://github.com/ONRR/doi-extractives-data/blob/research/research/00_UserTypes/QuestionAnswerers.PNG)

 ### Goals
-* Inform people about natural resource revenue data that they know is available.
-* Be a source of knowledge about natural resources revenue.
 * Answer a question that either someone else is asking or they know they have.
 * Provide the answer to the question in whatever format makes sense, whether it’s providing a number over the phone or creating their own charts.
+* Be a source of knowledge about natural resources revenue.
+* Inform people about natural resource revenue data that they know is available.

 ### Pain Points
-* Knowing the site exists
-* Knowing where to go next if they can’t find the answer they’re looking for
 * Getting to a specific number
 * Being able to easily share the found answer with the question asker
 * Understanding terminology used on the site
 * Understanding the context for a number (i.e. is it fiscal, calendar or sales year)

 ### Scenarios
-* A **congressional staffer** needs specific, accurate data on energy production and disbursements because they need to provide support for a proposed bill.
-They’re able to quickly and easily find data about how much energy was produced in their state and how much revenue their state got from energy production on federal land.
+* A **congressional staffer** needs specific, accurate data on oil royalties and disbursements because they need to provide support for a proposed bill.
+They’re able to quickly and easily find data about how much oil was produced on federal land in their state, how much royalty revenue was generated, and how much their state got.
-* Joe is an **external liaison for ONRR**.
-He frequently fields questions from the public and congress for questions that could be answered on the site.
-He looks in his databases for the answer to question first, but uses the site to verify the answer or for things he knows he can find more quickly on the site.
+* An **external liaison for ONRR** frequently fields questions from the public and congress for things that could be answered on the site, such as how much money the Gulf of Mexico generated from GOMESA.
+They look in databases for the answer to the question first, but use the site to verify the answer or for things they can point the question asker directly to on the site.
+* A **BLM economist** uses our site to look up how much revenue and production companies had to verify whether North Dakota got the right amount of money (royalties) and who to audit.
+Looks at calendar year typically because every level they work with has a different fiscal year.

 ## User Type 2: Agenda Supporter
 We've interviewed 9 agenda supporters.